PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :returns: single row from the query results as a dictionary
     :rtype: dict
-	:raises ProgrammingError: result does not have exactly one row
+	:raises InvalidResultError: result does not have exactly one row
     :raises TypeError: too many (any) parameters
     :raises MemoryError: internal memory error